RLinf-VLA: A Unified and Efficient Framework for Reinforcement Learning of Vision-Language-Action Models: Theoretical Background

-GRPO is a recent variant of policy optimization designed to simplify reinforcement learning pipelines.
+GRPO~\citep{shao2024deepseekmath} is a recent variant of policy optimization designed to simplify reinforcement learning pipelines.
 Unlike PPO, which requires training both a policy model and a value model, GRPO eliminates the need for an explicit value function by leveraging group-based relative comparisons of trajectories.
 This design reduces the overall model complexity and avoids potential inaccuracies from value estimation.
 As a result, GRPO provides a lightweight yet effective alternative to PPO, making it especially attractive for large-scale VLA training where efficiency and simplicity are important.
-We begin with a brief overview of GRPO as applied in LLM reasoning models, and present its specific design for robotics in Section~\ref{sec:prob}.
 In GRPO, the important ratio can be defined as:

 where $i$ denotes $i$-th trajectory.
 But the advantage can be defined as:

 where $\mathcal{R}^{(i)}$ denotes the total reward of trajectory $\tau^{(i)}$.
 Note that $\mathcal{R}$ differs from the discounted return $R$, and $G$ represents the group size.
 Given an initial observation $o_0$ from sample buffer $D$, the behavior model $\pi_{\theta_{\text{old}}}$ generates $G$ trajectories $\{\tau_i\}_{i=1}^{G}$.
 The GRPO optimization objective is: